shalikadulaj/IoT-Mini-Project-1/README.md

 	- Select - “Timestream table (write message into a Timestream table)”
 	- Add database - If you have not created a database, you can create a database by clicking on “Create Timetream database”.
 Select standard database.
 	- Add Table – Click on create timestream table
-	- Add a IAM role – Click on create new role
+	- Add an IAM role – Click on create new role

 - Review and create
 </details>